-The Academy was in a period of development during 2011/12 and needed to manage a number of operational and educational risks.
-During the period of these financial statements the Academy held all its funds in an interest bearing current account.
-The Governing Body has since approved an Investment and Reserves Policy and plans to invest any cash flow surpluses for a limited period in order to generate a higher return on any cash balances.
+The Governing Body has reviewed and approved an Investment and Reserves Policy which authorises the investment of any cash flow surpluses for a limited period in order to generate a higher return on any cash balances.
 However, in balancing risk against return the Academy policy is clearly geared towards avoiding risk than to maximising return.